Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ObjectToStringHelper.md

 ### ToString(object instance)

-Returns a [String](#) that represents the instance.If the instance is`null` , this method will return "null".
+Returns a [String](#) that represents the instance.
+If the instance is`null`, this method will return "null".
 This method is great when the value of a property must be logged.

 #### Parameters